Kong/kubernetes-ingress-controller/docs/guides/configuring-custom-entities.md

 In this section, we will learn how to create a JSON representation of a custom entity.

-Suppose you have a custom entity in Kong with the following schema in Kong:
+Suppose you have a custom entity with the following schema in your plugin source:

 ```lua
 {